kevin062397/TransactionUtility/README.md

 - Click on **Calculate** on the top and the result will be displayed in the text area in the center.

+- Click on **Save** on the top and the result will be saved to a file.

 ## Input Data Schema

 The data should be stored in a CSV file.